hyosung11/Launch-School/Courses/journal.md

 11:40 Michael working on `decipherThis` and it's been over 35 minutes and he's not done.
 We both need more practice working faster.

 17:23 I'm having doubts about my problem-solving abilities at the moment.

+## 20220201 화요일

+11:00 I've done two study sessions: one with Alex and one with Laurent.

+11:04 Waiting for Michael to start.

+13:09 I solved a problem that Michael gave me in about 15 minutes.
+I felt more confident after doing that.